Flight-Free-UK/flight_free_uk_website/source/posts_travel/chasing-the-tour-de-france.html.markdown

 Mounting my bike in Santander signalled the departure from the binds of everyday life: riding from one place to another, eating and sleeping to fuel and recover, is simple and liberating.
 Cycle touring helps you fully appreciate the vastness of nature.
 I watched the landscapes evolve kilometre-by-kilometre, from the intimidating infinity of the Atlantic Ocean to the drama of the Pyrenean mountains, passing through characterful towns and villages, with architecture from classic to contemporary.

-I was confident I’d make Puy de Dome in seven days, riding at an average of eight hours daily, pending any catastrophic mechanical.
+I was confident I’d make Puy de Dome in seven days, riding at an average of eight hours daily, barring any catastrophic mechanical.
 The riding was challenging but with a balance of terrain.

 ![](/images/uploads/lot-river-saint-martin-de-bouillac_zviney.jpg "Lot river, Saint Martin de Bouillac")